 Autumn Khavari is the Process Recovery Center’s in-house writer.
 She received an education in Substance Use Counseling from Beal College in Bangor, Maine.

-If you searched for “drug rehab facilities NH,” you’re in the right place.
+If you searched for “drug rehab in New Hampshire,” you’re in the right place.
 We are conveniently appointed in Southern New Hampshire and ready to walk you through the next steps.